choco-screech-owl-2000

 Vocalization

-Hooting Calls: The primary vocalization is a series of deep, resonant hoots.
-This call is often described as rhythmic "whoo-whoo" or "hoo-hoo," typically consisting of multiple hoots in succession. - The calls often have a two-note pattern, with the first note softer than the second, which can be more pronounced—typically rendered as "hoo-HOO."
+Hooting Calls: Their vocalization is a series of deep, resonant hoots.
+This call is often described as rhythmic "whoo-whoo" or "hoo-hoo," consisting of multiple hoots in succession.
+The calls have a two-note pattern, with the first note softer than the second, which can be more pronounced rendered as "hoo-HOO."

 Distress Calls: When threatened or alarmed, the owl may emit sharp, quick calls or distress signals.
 These calls are more abrupt and designed to alert other owls in the vicinity to potential dangers.